raiden70/SparqlTransformCLI/README.md

     ?st rdf:object ?o.
 }
 ```
-When converted into a named graph query the result will be :
+That SPARQL query will be transformed to a new query based on Named graph approach :
 ```
 SELECT * WHERE{GRAPH ?st {?s ?p ?o .}}
 ```